citrus327/blog/README.md

-# A Revamp of my old blog
+# A Revamp of My Old Blog

-> Still in construction.
+> in construction.
 Stay tuned.

 see: https://phshy0607.github.io/blog/